ManuelPeinado/FadingActionBar/README.md

 * [#ДАНСwithme][10].
 This app attempts to organise information from various social network streams into a single source.

+* [Pearl Jam Lyrics][11].
+Unofficial app for Pearl Jam fans that want to have all the lyrics of their favorite band in the palm of their hands.

 *Does your app use FadingActionBar?
 If you want to be featured on this list drop me a line.*